purpleclay/imds-mock/docs/configure/instance-tags.md

 ## Excluding Instance Tags

-By default EC2 instance tags are omitted from the AWS Instance Metadata Service.
-To simulate this in the imds-mock, tags can be explicitly excluded through the `--exclude-instance-tags` flag.
+EC2 instance tags are omitted from the AWS Instance Metadata Service by default.
+Set the `--exclude-instance-tags` flag to simulate this in the imds-mock:

 === "CLI"